Let's talk about rookie cards

 1985 Topps contained a subset of 1984 Team USA cards.
 One of those cards featured a young Mark McGwire a full year before he had played his first MLB game in 1986.
 Many collectors and Beckett price guides labeled the 1985 Topps card as a rookie card, sealing its fate.
 McGwire has several 1987 cards that are all generally viewed as rookie cards in the modern era.
 However, if the 1985 card is a rookie card, the 1987 cards lose that designation.

-1961 was Carl Yastrzemski's rookie year, and his 1961 Topps card says "1961 Rookie" similar to other rookie cards in the set.
-However, the 1960 Topps Carl Yastrzemski is widely regarded as his rookie card.
-If a card must be printed on or after a player's rookie season to count as a rookie card, the 1961 Topps card would become a rookie card.
+The 1960 Topps Carl Yastrzemski is widely regarded as his rookie card, with no controversy around that designation.
+However, Yastrzemski did not play in an MLB game until 1961.
+If a card must be printed on or after a player's rookie season to count as a rookie card, this card would no longer qualify.